danbiedu-learning/react/css/06. Natours Project Advanced Responsive Design/devstefancho.md

 - How to implement responsive images in CSS
 - How to use resolution media queries to target high-resolution screens with 2x
 - How to combine multiple conditions in media queries
+- How to use `@supports` feature queries
+- Implement graceful degradation on selected properties
+- How to use `backdrop-filter`

 ## Responsive Design